puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 ## Task {{% param sectionnumber %}}.7: Verify deployed resources

-Now we can list all resources in our project to double check if everything is up und running.
+Now we can list all resources in our project to double-check if everything is up and running.
 Use the following command to display all resources within our project.

 ```BASH